 Assessment and Planning

 The first step in implementing Zero Trust Edge is to conduct a comprehensive assessment of the organization’s current security posture.
 This includes identifying critical assets, assessing vulnerabilities, and evaluating existing security controls.
-Based on the assessment, a detailed implementation plan should be developed, outlining the steps required to achieve Zero Trust Edge.
+Based on this, a detailed implementation plan should be developed, outlining the steps required to achieve Zero Trust Edge.

 Identity and Access Management Implementation